CREATE USER

 Note

-Instead of authentication by password, other authentication types: Kerberos, PAM, and SAML can also be used with the clause.
+Instead of authentication by password, the Kerberos, PAM, and SAML authentication types can also be used with the IDENTIFIED WITH clause:

 IDENTIFIED WITH {authentication_